manuel-serrano/icfp2024-sudoku/README.md

 is a large Sudoku puzzle database consisting of puzzles in the public domain.

+> [!NOTE]
+> For ease of editing with the emacs editor, the file `sudoku.hh.mjs`
+> if _self-configured_ using a mode-line declaration in its first
+> line.
+When opening it with emacs, this  may trigger the warning message
+> "The local variables list in sudoku.hh.mjs  contains values that may not
+> be safe."
+This warning can be safely ignored but if you don't feel
+> comfortable with it, simply delete the first line of the file.

 ### Assignment 1, Solving another puzzle

 In this section we show how to use the solver API to create new